simonlipson/machine_learning/README.md

 #### The Rickest Rick

 I was curious to see which lines were given the highest probability of being Rick and Morty.
 So I also output the probabilities with `model.predict_proba` and joined it back to my original data frame.
-And so by finding the max probability for rick and morty, we get the following:
+By taking the maximum probability for for each character, the following lines are deemed to be the "rickest rick" and "mortyest morty":

 **Rickest Rick**: "When I drop the bomb you know, I want you to have somebody, you know?
 I want you to have the thing.
 I'm gonna make it like a new Adam and Eve, and you're gonna be Adam."